There is no single test for dementia or the diseases that cause the symptoms of dementia.

-A certain degree of fear and stigma still surrounds dementia in Ireland.
+Fear and stigma still surrounds dementia in Ireland.
 This can prevent some people seeking help or telling people about their diagnosis.
 It can also stop others from talking to individuals they know with dementia.
-This can be isolating for the person with the dementia and leads to a lot of unnecessary stigma and loneliness.
-People aren’t deliberately unkind; they feel awkward or embarrassed which leads to them ignoring friends or acquaintances.
+This can be isolating for the person with the dementia and leads to loneliness.
+Some people may feel awkward or embarrassed which leads to them ignoring friends or acquaintances.
 Fear can be very debilitating.
-Dementia is much more than just a health issue, it is a social issue and it needs a community response from every single one of us.
+Fear can also cause a delay seeking help for as long as possible.
+Early diagnosis gives people the best chance to prepare and plan for the future, and receive treatment.

 The GP may then refer you to a hospital-based consultant or memory service for a full assessment to identify the cause of your symptoms.
 If you are over 65, this may be a geriatric medicine specialist or a later life psychiatrist.
-If you are under 65 you may be referred to a neurologist – a doctor with particular expertise in disorders of the brain.
+If you are under 65 you may be referred to a neurologist – a doctor with expertise in disorders of the brain.

 The GP or consultant may make an initial diagnosis and may also refer you to a specialist Memory Clinic.
 These are found around the country and specialise in diagnosing the cause of memory problems.
-Generally a referral is required to attend a Memory Clinic.
+Generally, a referral is required to attend a Memory Clinic.